-• Letters of evaluation section, including:

-1 2 0 A single copy of each letter used to solicit an external review 3 0 A list of the materials sent to the external reviewers 4 5 6 7 8 0 A brief biographical sketch of each reviewer, including indication of any relationship with the candidate and whether the reviewer was suggested by the candidate 9 10 0 The external letters of review 11 12 13 0 Documentation of declinations to review (typically copies of email notifications) 14 15 0 Any internal letters of evaluation 16 17 18 • rev rriculum vitae (signed and dated by the candidate), as seen by the external riewers.
-Updates may be provided by the candidate in the form of a list of ecific changes rather than as a full additional curriculum vitae 19 20 21 22 • rsonal statement (signed and dated by the candidate), as seen by the external riewers 23 24 • Sta tement of waiver, partial waiver, or non-waiver (see Article 8, Personnel Files) 25 26 • Sta tement of duties and responsibilities 27 28 29 • Conditions of appointment, including a copy of the current notice of appointment and any memoranda in the case of joint or multiple appointments 30 31 • Т eaching evaluations, including: 32 33 0 UO checklist for the evaluation of teaching 34 35 36 0 List of all courses taught, including term, enrollment, and instructor and department mean scores for required questions 37 38 0 List of any/all teaching awards, including awards from the department, school or college, university, and external sources 39 40 41 0 List of all supervised dissertations, theses, and undergraduate honors papers 42 43 0 Sample course evaluation questions 44 45 0 Statistical summary page for each course taught 46 47 0 Peer evaluations of teaching 48 49 • A n index of supplementary binder material 50 • A dditional materials deemed necessary or advisable by the dean or Provost or designee o Full curriculum vitae of each external reviewer, if provided o Evidence of contributions to institutional equity and inclusion o Signed written student evaluations of teaching
+1 D 2 3 • Department committee recommendation 4 • Letters of evaluation section, including: 5 y 6 A single copy of each letter used to solicit an external review 7 8 9 A list of the materials sent to the external reviewers 10 o A brief biographical sketch of each reviewer, including indication of any relationship 11 with the candidate and whether the reviewer was suggested by the candidate 12 13 The external letters of review 14 15 16 Documentation of declinations to review (typically copies of email notifications) 16 17 nouncations) 18 o Any internal letters of evaluation 19 20 • Curriculum vitae (signed and dated by the candidate), as seen by the external 21 reviewers.
+Updates may be provided by the candidate in the form of a list of 22 specific changes rather than as a full additional curriculum vitae 23 24 • Personal statement (signed and dated by the candidate), as seen by the external 25 26 reviewers 27 • Statement of waiver, partial waiver, or non-waiver (see Article 8, Personnel Files) 28 Statement of Warver, partial Warver, of hon Warver (See Fittiele 6, Fersonner Fries) 29 • Statement of duties and responsibilities 30 • 31 • Conditions of appointment, including a copy of the current notice of appointment and 32 any memoranda in the case of joint or multiple appointments 33 34 • Teaching evaluations, including: 35 36 UO checklist for the evaluation of teaching 37 o coefficient for the evaluation of teaching 38 List of all courses taught, including term, enrollment, and instructor and 39 department mean scores for required questions 40 41 List of any/all teaching awards, including awards from the department, school or 42 college, university, and external sources 43 List of all aumanyiged discontations, those and an demander than any many 44 45 List of all supervised dissertations, theses, and undergraduate honors papers 46 Sample course evaluation questions candidate will be notified in writing of the Provost's decision.
+The letter accompanying the decision will contain an explanation of the reasons underlying the Provost's decision, if the decision is to deny tenure or promotion.
+A tenured appointment may not be less than .50 FTE.
+If tenure is granted, the letter will include a statement indicating the FTE of the tenured appointment.
+The letter will be placed in the candidate's personnel file.
+The foregoing does not preclude a subsequent written agreement between the Provost or designee and the candidate adjusting the FTE of the appointment, so long as the appointment is at least .50 FTE.